 Flat roofing isn’t the most glamorous option, but it does have its advantages.
 It’s the most common choice for outbuilding and large structures, but it’s also one of the most controversial roofing options.
 Flat roofs have a unique set of requirements and its own set of needs.
 So if you plan to get one installed, you need to understand its advantages and disadvantages.
 Everything from the cost of flat roofing repair and materials needed to the potential for ponding water and leaks should be taken into careful consideration.

-Advantages of a Flat Roofing System
+Advamtages of a Flat Roofing System

 The biggest advantage of a flat roofing system is the cost.
-The building and installation of a flat roof is relatively cheap.
+The building and installation of a flat roof are relatively cheap.
 Even the cost of flat roofing materials is inexpensive.
 In fact, the average cost to install a flat roof is about 80 cents per foot.
 This makes a flat roofing installation affordable, which is also true for upkeep and maintenance.
 Because installing a flat roof is less risky, the cost of labor will be much less.
 You can install a flat roof more quickly and easily than many other roofing types, and there are fewer repair costs throughout its lifespan.
-Installing other items (such as solar panels and satellite dishes) are easier, and cleaning gutters on flat roofs is easier compared to other roofing types.
+Installing other items (such as solar panels and satellite dishes) is easier, and cleaning gutters on flat roofs is easier compared to other roofing types.

 Flat roofing systems are usually more accessible than sloped roofs.
 Not only is it easier to climb on to inspect, but you can also install your air conditioning unit on the roof instead of on the ground (which can save space).
 You can even design it in a way that will allow you to use it as an outdoor lounge area where you can relax or barbecue.
 You might even be able to create your own private garden.
 Flat roofs are also more stable than slanted roofs, especially when the building is small.
 They also have a certain architectural appeal.
 In the right environment, flat roofs can be an economical option if they’re properly maintained.
 And because they can be installed more quickly, the wait time before move-in will be shorter.
 If you need to repair a flat roof, re-roofing is a lot less of a hassle.